Menti nostrae: Contents

 However, with all his social engagement, the priest is not to forget he overall mission and context.
 Lay persons are mainly called to the practical apostolate and priests are only to assist if necessary.
 In his last point, Pope Pius addresses the economic needs of the clergy in some regions and countries.
 After the war, there was much suffering, but bishops and clergy generously shared with those badly affected by the consequences of war.
-Such problems cannot be solved in the long run, if he faithful are not included in a solution.
+Such problems cannot be solved in the long run if the faithful are not included in a solution.
 They have to be convinced, that priests need a material basis to exist and to work for them.

+Later developments

+The Fathers of the Second Vatican Council referred to Menti nostrae in observing that priests who work in connection with specific forms of the lay apostolate need to be carefully selected and "properly trained".